Wannie18/alx-low_level_programming/README.md

-This folder hold projects on debugging
+This file holds projects on pointers and data structures